Valkyr-JS/StashReels/README.md

 # Stash TV

-Stash TV allows you to view your scenes by swiping though them similar to TikTok.
+Stash TV allows you to view your scenes and markers by swiping though them similar to TikTok.
 It's based on [Stash Reels](https://github.com/Valkyr-JS/StashReels) with some performance improvements and additional features.

 <p align="center">